 What are the medicolegal risks?

-While practices should be well underway with their plans, there is the unavoidable concern that with new technology comes new risks.
+While practices should be well underway with their plans and rollout, there is the unavoidable concern that with new technology comes new risks.
 Any endeavour that improves the provision of healthcare for both clinicians and patients has to be applauded, and at Medical Protection we can certainly see the value of providing online consultations where appropriate.
 There are clear advantages like greater access to care and reduced waiting times, while checking the identity of the patient is easier when the patient is already registered and may be known to the GP.

 There are, however, inherent limitations with remote consultations, such as difficulties in spotting non-verbal clues and the inability to examine your patient.
 Triage becomes even more important in ensuring a virtual consultation is the right option.